A note on the ambipolar diffusion in superfluid neutron stars: Magnetic field energy dissipation

 The magnetic energy dissipates when the system evolves towards equilibrium.
 The rate of the magnetic energy change,

 can be presented as (e.g., \citealt{gr92})

 where ${\pmb E}$ is the electric field; ${\pmb j}$ is the charge current density and $V$ is the system volume.

 Because neutrons are assumed to be in the superfluid state, there is an additional degree of freedom in the system -- the neutron superfluid velocity ${\pmb V}_{sn}$, which is related to the wave function phase $\Phi_n$ of the neutron Cooper-pair condensate by the condition ${\pmb V}_{sn} = {\pmb \nabla}\Phi_n/(2 m_n)$.
-Generally, this velocity differs from the velocity of normal neutron component, ${\pmb u}_n$.
-In the absence of rotation ${\pmb V}_{sn}$ obeys the ``superfluid'' equation (e.g., \citealt{khalatnikov89,ga06}), \footnote{This equation remains unchanged even if we allow for the diffusion of normal components in the mixture (Gusakov \& Dommes 2017, in preparation).
-Note that the quadratically small velocity-dependent terms in Eq.\ (\ref{nsfl0}) are already neglected.}
+Generally, this velocity differs from the velocity of normal neutron component, ${\pmb u}_n$ (i.e., the velocity of neutron thermal Bogoliubov excitations).
+At $T<T_{cn}$ both normal and superfluid components contribute to the neutron current density, ${\pmb j}_n=n_{sn} \pmb {V}_{sn} +(n_n-n_{sn})\pmb{u}_n$, where $n_{n}$ is the neutron number density and $n_{sn}$ is the number density corresponding to superfluid neutron component.
+In the absence of rotation (no Feynman-Onsager vortices) ${\pmb V}_{sn}$ obeys the standard ``superfluid'' equation, which is valid at arbitrary $T < T_{cn}$ (e.g., \citealt{putterman74,khalatnikov89}; \citealt{ga06}; note that the quadratically small velocity-dependent terms in this equation, as well as the bulk viscosity terms, are already neglected),